sfigg/commercialization-public/docset/manufacture/mobile/oeminput-file-contents.md

 </ul>
 <div class="alert">
 <strong>Important</strong>
 <p>The 8960 SOC options must only be used for images that are used to create updates for Windows 10 Mobile.
-For more information see [Update](p_phUpdate.update).</p>
+For more information see <a href="../../service/mobile">Update</a>.</p>
 </div>
 <div>